floriankraemer/floriankraemer.github.io/_posts/Documentation.markdown

 | Product Owners | Yes          | No        | Yes     | Yes      |
 | Testers        | Yes          | Yes       | Yes     | No       |
 | Operations     | Yes          | Yes       | Yes     | No       |

+Consider that the template is not complete nor necessarily complete for your specific organizations structure and roles.

 ### Onboarding